HLe4s/HLeOs/README.md

 2. in one, type "make ; make gdb-i386"
 3. in another, type "make debug-loader"
 4. debug ! # file command makes error :(
+ ++ you can make symbol by using 'symbol' command